Ayrshire Scotland -

 could come to the conclusion that he missed

-some finals through injury.
 There was good coverage of soccer

 in the St. Louis papers in those days with lots